danielabar/meblog/src/markdown/what-ai-assisted-coding-feels-like-in-early-2026.md

 To be clear: I'm not arguing against AI-assisted coding.
 I've been using it almost exclusively in my work for nearly a year now, and the benefits are obvious.

-This isn't a nostalgia post for handwritten code, nor a plea for slower pace.
-The Ai genie isn't going back in the bottle.
+This isn't a nostalgia post for handwritten code.
+The AI genie isn't going back in the bottle.
 What I'm trying to name is a *tension* that's real in day-to-day work:

-* We're being asked to produce more in less time.
+* Engineers being asked to produce more in less time.
-* We're still fully responsible for the correctness and reliability of what ships.
+* Engineers are still *fully responsible* for the correctness and reliability of what ships.
 * The cognitive load of *truly understanding* what's been produced hasn't gotten easier.

-This isn't about side projects or greenfield experiments.
-This is about mature systems with real users, revenue, and consequences.
-It's not "move fast and break things".

-## So What Now?
+## Closing Thoughts

-I don't have a neat solution.
-AI has changed the pace of production, but our accountability for the systems we operate hasn't changed.
-That creates a tension: how do we move faster without losing our grip on understanding and responsibility?
+AI has radically changed the pace of production, but our accountability for the systems we operate hasn't changed.
+That gap creates a tension: how do we move faster without losing our grip on understanding and responsibility?

+My own first attempt at addressing this has been to slow down on purpose before the code generation phase — adding an explicit planning and reasoning phase as a safety layer when working with AI, which I've written about in [Slowing Down AI on Purpose](../slowing-down-ai-on-purpose).

-If the speed of coding has outpaced our ability to fully absorb and stand behind it, we may need to invest in practices that help teams stay responsibly fast — for example, clearer design thinking, review processes that account for rapid generation, and organizational expectations aligned with human cognitive limits.
+If the speed of coding is outpacing our ability to fully absorb and stand behind what we ship, then we need practices that help teams stay responsibly fast.
+What matters now is whether our tools, workflows, and expectations evolve alongside human cognitive abilities, rather than assuming speed alone is progress.

-AI isn't going away.
-Neither is responsibility.
-The question is how we build the tools, workflows, and culture that let us keep pace safely.
-I'm curious what approaches other teams have tried, and what's worked (or hasn't) in practice.

 ## TODO
 * publish date in Jan?